syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/SegmentingAndPlacingItem.md

 ## Custom

 The number of segments in the panel is determined using the [VisibleItemCount](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfRadialMenu.iOS~Syncfusion.SfRadialMenu.iOS.SfRadialMenu~VisibleItemCount.html) property.
-Since the segment count in all the hierarchical levels are same, radial menu items are arranged in any order based on the [SlottedIndex](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfRadialMenu.iOS~Syncfusion.SfRadialMenu.iOS.SfRadialMenuItem~SlottedIndex.html) property.
+As the segment count in all the hierarchical levels is the same, radial menu items are arranged in any order based on the [SlottedIndex](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfRadialMenu.iOS~Syncfusion.SfRadialMenu.iOS.SfRadialMenuItem~SlottedIndex.html) property.

 {% tabs %}
 {% highlight c# %}